apache/flink/docs/dev/table/common.zh.md

 Make sure to choose the specific planner `BatchTableEnvironment`/`StreamTableEnvironment` that matches your programming language.

-If both planner jars are located in `/lib` directory, we should explicitly set which planner is active in current program.
+If both planner jars are in the `/lib` directory, you should explicitly set which planner is active in the current program.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">